 The Pros And Cons Of Netent's Wagering System

 A coin system makes sense for a company as internationally played as NetEnt.
-Instead of having to create a unique version of their game for every single currency and territory the game is being played in, coins are a universal way to simply and clearly tell players what they're betting.
+This way, they don’t have to create a unique version of their game for every single currency and territory.
+Instead, the coin units are a universal way to simply and clearly tell players what they're betting.

-The value bet is worth in real money is displayed at the very bottom of the screen, just off the slot, so NetEnt don't have to produce any unique artwork to display it.
-There you can see the value of your wagers in comparison to the bet slot itself shows in-game, so you know exactly how much is on stake.
+On the other hand, the bet’s worth in real money is displayed at the very bottom of the screen.
+There, you can see the value of your wagers in comparison to the slot credit shown in-game.
+So, you always know exactly how much is on stake.

 Play NetEnt Slots Without Confusion At GoWin Casino

-Now that you don't need to ask ‘what is bet coins?' anymore, there should be less stress and time wasted figuring out how much you're actually putting down on the table.
-That way, you can bet for value you clearly understand and have a more relaxed experience than ever before.
+After reading this guide, there should be less stress and time wasted meddling with the bet sizes.
+You can now bet for value you clearly understand and have a more relaxed experience than ever before.